Itemized Tax Deductions for 2022

 4. Charity Contributions: $1,110

 Important Tax Tip!
-If you are not sure, the eFile.com tax app will select the most tax advantageous option for you - standard or itemized, and you can see for yourself!
-If you still want to change it from one to the other and see the difference, we will also let you do that.
+If you are not sure, the eFile Tax App will select the most tax advantageous option for you - standard or itemized - and you can see for yourself.
+If you still want to change it from one to the other and see the difference, you can change that manually.